6 Best Pickleball Paddles for Beginners

-So if you’re looking for pickleball paddles for beginners, you’ll find plenty of options.
+You’ll find plenty of options if you’re looking for pickleball paddles for beginners.
 But figuring out which pickleball paddle you should get is fairly difficult.
-There are hundreds of models to choose from, with a lot of confusing terminologies thrown around.
+There are hundreds of models to choose from, with many confusing terminologies thrown around.

-To save you the trouble of hours of research, we’ve broken down the best pickleball paddles for beginners and what features you should look out for.
-Alternatively, you can skip straight to the reviews below.
+But which are the best paddles for beginners?
+To save you the trouble of hours of research, we’ve broken down the best pickleball paddles for beginners.
+These are:

 Read More: Best Pickleball Paddles for Women